miadco/SC-300-Identity-and-Access-Labs/17 - Defender for Cloud Apps application discovery and enforcing restrictions/README.md

-# Lab 17 – Manage Group Membership with Access Reviews
+# Lab 17 - Defender for Cloud Apps application discovery

-## Objective
+## 🔍 Objective
-This lab focuses on the configuration and administration of Microsoft Entra ID to support identity and access management tasks related to "Manage Group Membership with Access Reviews".
+This lab focuses on performing tasks related to **Defender for Cloud Apps application discovery** in Microsoft Entra ID or other Microsoft security tools.

-## Key Tasks
+## 🛠️ Tasks Performed
-- Set up automated access reviews for group members.
+- Step-by-step configuration or implementation related to: **Defender for Cloud Apps application discovery**
+- Use of Microsoft Entra admin center and/or other relevant portals
+- Testing, validating, and reviewing policy effects or service configurations
+- Documenting outcomes and analyzing logs or changes

-## Tools Used
+## 🧪 Tools Used
-- Microsoft Entra Admin Center
+- Microsoft Entra admin center
-- Microsoft 365 Admin Center (where applicable)
+- Azure portal
-- PowerShell or CLI (if applicable)
+- PowerShell / CLI (if applicable)
+- Logging tools or audit logs

-## Screenshots
+## 📸 Screenshots
-Refer to the `/screenshots/` folder for visual confirmation of lab completion.
+> _Add screenshots showing configuration steps, test results, or portal views._

+## 💡 Key Concepts Reinforced
+- Practical understanding of **Defender for Cloud Apps application discovery**
+- Reinforcement of IAM and Zero Trust principles
+- Identification of common configuration pitfalls and their resolutions

+## 🧠 What I Learned
+- Deeper familiarity with the Microsoft identity and access ecosystem
+- Hands-on experience configuring real-world security or access policies
+- Key takeaways on best practices and secure configuration

+## 🔗 Related Microsoft Docs
+> _Add relevant Microsoft documentation links here based on the lab topic._